 Ahoy, mateys!
-Swedish multi-instrumentalist Cederick "Ced" Forsberg had announced that he was sending his pirate-metal project Blazon Stone to Davy Jones' locker in 2019 after the release of their "final" studio album, Hymns of Triumph and Death, in order to concentrate on other musical endeavors (like his new gig as the drummer for Poland's Crystal Viper) ... but apparently, you can't keep a scurvy crew down, because the Blazon Stone ship is still holding water in 2020.
+Swedish multi-instrumentalist Cederick "Ced" Forsberg had announced that he was sending his pirate-metal project Blazon Stone to Davy Jones' locker in 2019 after the release of their "final" studio album, Hymns of Triumph and Death, in order to concentrate on other musical endeavors (like his new gig as the drummer for Poland's Crystal Viper) ... but apparently, you can't keep a scurvy crew down, because the Blazon Stone ship was still holding water in 2020.

-Like most musicians, Ced found himself trapped in his home studio with plenty of time on his hands during this year's COVID-19 lockdown.
+Like most musicians, Ced found himself trapped in his home studio with plenty of time on his hands during the COVID-19 lockdown.
 Therefore, he temporarily re-activated Blazon Stone by re-recording all of the instrumental tracks to 2013's debut album, Return to Port Royal.
 (An apparent workaholic, Ced gave the same spit-and-polish treatment to Metal Strikes Back, the 2013 album by his other defunct band, Rocka Rollas, during his Corona-fueled down time.)

-Now titled Return to Port Royal: The Definitive Edition, this new-and-improved take on the album features brand new artwork and liner notes, and the CD will be a limited pressing of just 500 copies, which practically guarantees its future status as a collector's item.
+Now titled Return to Port Royal: The Definitive Edition, this new-and-improved take on the album features brand-new artwork and liner notes, and the CD will be a limited pressing of just 500 copies, which practically guarantees its future status as a collector's item.